 User State designates the normal operating mode of the card.
-There are two types of User States - the User State and the User State - Issuer Mode.
+Two types of user states are distinguished - User State and User State - Issuer Mode.
 The User State is effective from the moment of termination of the personalization state.
 Most card holder operation should occur in this state.